 Also of interest is that Falcon Heights has more people living here who work in computers and math than 95% of the places in the US.

 Falcon Heights is a very ethnically-diverse city.
 The people who call Falcon Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Falcon Heights residents report their race to be White, followed by Asian.
-Important ancestries of people in Falcon Heights include Irish, Norwegian, English, and Swedish.
+Important ancestries of people in Falcon Heights include Irish, Norwegian, Swedish, and English.

 The most common language spoken in Falcon Heights is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Chinese and African languages.